adefelic/fireteam-christmas-hugo/content/transcriptions/school_halls_2.md

 draft: false
 ---

-the time values on this are not correct, i haven't been able to figure them out, but the pitches should be.
+the time values on this are not correct but the pitches should be.

 ![sheet music 1](/school_halls_2-1.png)